 - even coffee which contains acrylamide and is now labeled as cancerous in California!

 Your exposure to carcinogens is greater from the chemicals in your daily life than the occasional use of Rub ‘n Restore®.
 The vast majority of these toxic substances are unnecessary and can be easily eliminated without compromising the protection of your skin and the cleanliness of your home, laundry, baby, and body.
-When it comes to painting the living room or restoring your couch, you make an exception and don’t lose sleep over it.
-Remember, stress causes cancer too!

 I accidentally spilled white latex paint on my black leather sofa I tried to wipe it up as fast as I could but no use is there anyway I could dye this black leather sofa